Family Building Options for LGBTQ Parents-to-Be

 What kind of advice would you give to an LGBTQ couple that is hoping to start a family?

 For LGBTQ+ patients looking to start their family, they really want to be in an HEI center (Healthcare Equality Index designation from the Human Rights Campaign).
 For example, in our state of Connecticut, we're one of eight centers, and the only IVF center.
 You want to go to a center that is inclusive.
 That knows how to take care of you and your loved ones from the minute you come in; that have policies and procedures that are very conducive to helping you.
 For example, outreach is very important, like community engagement.
-At RMA of Connecticut, we have our Gay Parents To Be program with great events, talks, and information.
+At Illume Fertility, we have our Gay Parents To Be resource hub and support network.
 You want to be in a center that will respect and love you, and help you family build.
 So, I encourage everyone to find the right center.